mikeatta/mikeatta/README.md

 <details>
   <summary><h3>Experience</h3></summary>
   Most of my experience comes from building apps for personal use, and building Uni projects.
-In the past, I've gathered experience in IT and Software Development through internships at Phillips Lighting (currently Signify) as well as working for a small WordPress web design & development studio.
+In the past, I've gathered experience in IT and Software Development through internships at Philips Lighting (currently Signify) as well as working for a small WordPress web design & development studio.
 </details>

 ## Ways to reach me